StackStorm/st2vagrant/README.md

 The WebUI is available at https://192.168.20.20.
 The default st2admin user credentials are in [Vagrantfile](Vagrantfile), usually `st2admin:Ch@ngeMe`.

 You are in business!
-Go to [QuickStart](https://docs.stackstorm.com/start.html) and follow alone.
+Go to [QuickStart](https://docs.stackstorm.com/start.html) and follow along.

-If someone went wrong, jump to "Troubleshooting".
+If something went wrong, jump to [Troubleshooting](https://github.com/StackStorm/st2vagrant#common-problems-and-solutions) section below.

 ## Details

 #### To install StackStorm manually
-If you want to install StackStorm manually, following instructions and just need Vagrant & VirtualBox to get a Linux VM, simply comment out the `st2.vm.provision "shell"...` section in Vagrant file.
+If you want to install StackStorm manually, follow the instructions to install Vagrant & VirtualBox to get a Linux VM, simply comment out the `st2.vm.provision "shell"...` section in your `Vagrantfile`.

 #### Customize st2 installation

-Environment variables can be used to enable or disable certain features of the StackStorm installation.
+Environment variables can be used to enable or disable certain features of the StackStorm installation:

 * HOSTNAME - the hostname to give the VM.
 DEFAULT: st2vagrant
 * BOX - the Vagrant base box to use.
 DEFAULT: bento/ubuntu-14.04
 * ST2USER - Username for st2.
 DEFAULT: st2admin
 * ST2PASSWORD - Password for st2.
 DEFAULT: Ch@ngeMe

-To evaluate StackStorm on supported OS flavors, consider using the the boxes we use [for testing `st2`](https://github.com/StackStorm/st2-test-ground/blob/master/Vagrantfile) for best results:
+To evaluate StackStorm on supported OS flavors, consider using the boxes we use [for testing `st2`](https://github.com/StackStorm/st2-test-ground/blob/master/Vagrantfile) for best results:

 * bento/ubuntu-14.04 for Ubuntu 14.04 (default)
 * bento/centos-7.2 for CentOS 7.2
 * bento/centos-6.7 for CentOS 6.7

 Example:

 ```BOX="bento/centos-7.2" vagrant up```